 A genealogical test identifies genetic markers to predict which ancient ancestral grouping your ancestors belonged.
 It also identifies the migration routes they took out of Africa into other parts of the world.

-Genetic markers provide a comparison with others who have also taken the test.
+Genetic markers provide a comparison with others who have also taken the test, further.
 The higher the number of markers identified by the genealogical test, the more precise the comparison when match with other participants.

 For family history purposes, it is generally best to have at least 46 markers for comparison.